Category: Capitol Building

 The Illinois State Capitol Building is impressive, right?
 Notice the statue in front?
 That would be Abraham Lincoln.

-Here’s a better view of the top of the dome.
-Love all of the bright colors and the stained glass at the very tippy-top!
+The dome is one of the most vivid and beautiful State Capitol domes I’ve seen so far.
+You can get a better view of the top of the dome in the right photo.
+I love all of the bright colors and the stained glass at the very tippy-top!

 The rest of the Illinois State Capitol Building was just as opulent.
 The only bad thing I can say, is that we felt like it didn’t really reflect the city.
 It was almost too much.
 So very, very pretty, but not reflective of what we saw in the rest of Springfield.